IBM-Blockchain/ansible-collection/README.md

+# ⛔️ DEPRECATED ⛔️

+**This repo is deprecated and will no longer be updated or maintained by IBM.
+Please use the open source ansible-collection repo, maintained by hyperledger-labs, which can be found here: <https://github.com/hyperledger-labs/fabric-ansible-collection>.**

 # ansible-collection

 The IBM Blockchain Platform provides advanced tooling that allows you to quickly build, operate & govern and grow blockchain networks.
 It uses Hyperledger Fabric, the open source, industry standard for enterprise blockchain.
 It also helps you to deploy Hyperledger Fabric networks anywhere, either to cloud or on-premises, using Kubernetes.